timotr/harjutused/andmebaasid/juhend-õpetajale.md

 There is no need for users, permissions, roles, invetory and other similar tables.
 Max 2-3 tables just to store reservations.

 You can do this on DrawSQL, in notepad or spreadsheet.
-Try to confirm your desing by testing it out with some made up data.
+Try to confirm your design by testing it out with some made up data.

 Try 3 different ones:
 - easy: hotel room reservation (in days)